Monday, October 14, 2024

 Reflections On Phoenix, My Intersex Son

 I've only really written on this subject before in passing, but I don't think I've ever really written on it directly.
 The truth is my views on these matters have changed significantly over the years, especially as they have more recently struck much closer to home.
-Now, I have received permission to talk about this more publically in the hopes that it might help others as well.
+Now, I have received permission to talk about this more publicly in the hopes that it might help others as well.

 Intersex is a condition where a person is born, to varying degrees, with both male and female anatomy or characteristics.
 The type of intersex most people are probably familiar with is hermaphroditism, where the anatomy is more or less fully formed and functional for both, but there are other less well known forms such as testicular femininity, where a person's testes never descended and they have a vagina but no ovaries.
 Other forms are things like XX male where the person is chromosomally female but anatomically male.
 There's a range of possibilities for variance where the development of the genitalia and physical sex is concerned.